 - In 2019, UCLA will turn 100.
 In recognition of this milestone, UCLA launched the Centennial Campaign, a fundraising campaign with a goal \$4.2 billion dollars, which was achieved with 18 months remaining in the campaign.
 The success includes \$425M raised for student support and \$1.98B raised for research and programs. - Self-supporting graduate degree programs generate revenue that underwrites departmental administrative costs and funds graduate fellowships.
-Establishing more self-supporting programs will allow UCLA to expand our teaching mission, respond to market and employment demands, and explore new modes of instructional delivery.
-The top-ranked Master of Science in Engineering online programs are a successful group of self-supporting programs that are slated for further growth, both in total enrollment and the number of specializations offered.
+Establishing more selfsupporting programs will allow UCLA to expand our teaching mission, respond to market and employment demands, and explore new modes of instructional delivery.
+The highlyranked Master of Science in Engineering Online programs are a successful group of self-supporting programs that are slated for further growth, both in total enrollment and the number of specializations offered.
+In Fall 2018, 11 separate majors within the Master of Science in Engineering Online program enrolled a total of 359 students.
 Hybridizing the traditional in-person fully-employed MBA (FEMBA) and executive MBA (EMBA) programs has proven extremely popular, which has enabled UCLA to maintain enrollments even as similar programs nationally have declined.